 Rules/T/TRT/BRT, Conditions and Guidelines definition and syntax for NCTS-P5 and AES-P1

+The “OR” operator that is used in Rules & Condition is inclusive, meaning that it allows either the first statement to be true, or the second, or both.

 Definition of Rule, T, TRT, BRT or Condition

 This section defines the various classes of rules and conditions that are used in the Technical Message Structures.
 It defines the various attributes of the rules and conditions and some of the principles of their definitions.
 Some examples are provided for a good comprehension of the provided information.